 The thesis investigates the claim frequently made by journalists, football governing bodies, and even politicians, that the growing number of foreign players in football clubs (a consequence of the 1995 Bosman ruling of the ECJ) hinders support to the clubs.
 The thesis therefore analyses whether the means through which football supporters’ identify with their club have been affected by the inclusion of players deemed ‘foreign’.

+Three cases are studied: Glasgow (Celtic and Rangers); Paris Saint-Germain; Arsenal (London).
+The press provides the major focus for the research.
+Its study was triangulated with interviews and written material produced by the supporters themselves.
 The study shows that the ‘foreign invasion’ of football clubs has not alienated supporters from their sport as, for the most dedicated supporters, club football represents a local identity rather than a national one.
 A ‘national’ player not originally from the club’s area (such as an Essex boy in Highbury), is thus not considered so strongly to be ‘one of us’ by those supporters as a foreign player can be if he represents one of the minorities in the club’s neighbourhood (as in the North African population of Paris).

 From a theoretical perspective, the thesis confirms the view that supporters still identify through means such as team composition, but also the personality of the players, the style of play and emblems (the colours, the jersey or logo of the club) as acknowledged in the works of Bromberger, Sonntag or Mignon.
 But additionally, this thesis shows that these factors can adapt to changing contexts, that they can take on new meanings or that an (obsolete) means of identification can be replaced by another, be it an old one which becomes more important or a newly constructed one.